«الطيران المدني»: 1,620 شكوى للمسافرين على الناقلات الجوية في 30 يوماً

 وحصل مطار الطائف الدولي على أقل المطارات من حيث الشكاوى المرفوعة للهيئة، وذلك في المؤشر الخاص بالمطارات الدولية التي يقل أعداد المسافرين فيها عن 6 ملايين مسافر سنوياً بما نسبته 1% لكل 100 ألف مسافر بواقع شكوى واحدة، وبنسبة معالجة للشكاوى بالوقت المحدد وصلت إلى 100%، وفي المؤشر الخاص بالمطارات الداخلية كان مطار بيشة هو أقل المطارات من حيث الشكاوى المرفوعة للهيئة بما نسبته 3% لكل 100 ألف مسافر بواقع شكوى واحدة، وبنسبة معالجة للشكاوى بالوقت المحدد وصلت إلى 100%.

 The General Authority of Civil Aviation revealed that the number of passenger complaints against airlines during October 2025 reached 1,620 complaints.
-It clarified that "Nesma Airlines" had the lowest number of complaints among airlines, with 21 complaints per 100,000 passengers, and a complaint resolution rate within the specified time of 100%.
-Meanwhile, Flyadeal ranked second with 30 complaints per 100,000 passengers and a complaint resolution rate within the specified time of 99%.
-Saudi Airlines came in third, with the number of complaints reaching 35 complaints per 100,000 passengers and a complaint resolution rate within the specified time of 72%.
-The most common categories of complaints in October were about flights first, followed by baggage services, and then tickets.
+It clarified that "Flynas" had the lowest number of complaints among airlines, with 21 complaints per 100,000 passengers, and a complaint resolution rate on time of 100%.
+Meanwhile, Flyadeal ranked second with 30 complaints per 100,000 passengers, and a complaint resolution rate on time of 99%.
+Saudi Airlines came in third, with 35 complaints per 100,000 passengers, and a complaint resolution rate on time of 72%.
+The most common categories of complaints in October were related to flights first, followed by baggage services, and then tickets.

 Least Complaints

-The authority pointed out that King Abdulaziz International Airport in Jeddah had the lowest number of complaints filed with the authority, at 0.4% per 100,000 passengers, in the index for international airports with more than 6 million passengers annually, with a total of 19 complaints and a complaint resolution rate within the specified time of 100%.
+The authority indicated that King Abdulaziz International Airport in Jeddah had the lowest number of complaints submitted to the authority, at a rate of 0.4% per 100,000 passengers, according to the index for international airports with more than 6 million passengers annually, totaling 19 complaints, with a complaint resolution rate on time reaching 100%.

-Taif International Airport also received the lowest number of complaints filed with the authority, according to the index for international airports with fewer than 6 million passengers annually, at 1% per 100,000 passengers with one complaint, and a complaint resolution rate within the specified time of 100%.
-In the index for domestic airports, Bisha Airport had the lowest number of complaints filed with the authority, at 3% per 100,000 passengers with one complaint, and a complaint resolution rate within the specified time of 100%.
+Taif International Airport also had the lowest number of complaints submitted to the authority, according to the index for international airports with fewer than 6 million passengers annually, at a rate of 1% per 100,000 passengers with one complaint, and a complaint resolution rate on time reaching 100%.
+In the index for domestic airports, Bisha Airport had the lowest number of complaints submitted to the authority, at a rate of 3% per 100,000 passengers with one complaint, and a complaint resolution rate on time reaching 100%.